-Communicating with your customers after sales ensure they keep using your product or keep buying from you, thus increasing their chances to stick with you.
-Also, marketing automation can be used to reactivate customers so that they do not delinquently churn out.
+After-sales, communicating with your customers ensures they keep using your product or keep buying from you, thus increasing their chances to stick with you.
+Also, using marketing automation helps reactivate customers so that they do not delinquently churn out.

 Now we are submerged in the sea of all sorts of referrals.
 In this case, smart placement and messaging take the cake.
 You are more likely to help (read: refer) someone if you have a healthy relationship (read: satisfied) with them.
-You can automate your ‘asking for referral’ messages to be sent at times when your customers are happy and satisfied such as when a customer has:
+You can automate your ‘asking for referral’ messages set for sending at times when your customers are happy and satisfied such as when a customer has:

 - rated your customer service 5 stars after you have solved their issue